hyunhp/XAI-ExplainableAI/README.md

 - Image-based Diagnosis: Users can upload images of skin conditions for diagnosis.
 - Natural Language Interaction: Users can ask questions and receive responses from the chatbot.
-- Model Integration: The chatbot integrates pre-trained models for image classification and language generation.
+- Model Integration: The chatbot integrates pre-trained models for image classification and LLM model (ChatGPT) to generate diagnose.

 ## Prerequisites